-Sometimes, you just can’t pay your taxes.
+Sometimes, you just can’t afford to pay your tax debt.
 Fortunately, there are ways to get those collection calls from the IRS to stop.
 The IRS offers a variety of programs meant to help taxpayers get caught up on their taxes.

-Am I Eligible for an IRS Tax Debt Settlement?
+Am I Eligible for an IRS Offer In Compromise?